gruppe5org/canao/README.md

 1. Install Ollama on your computer: Follow the provided instructions that explain how to run a LLM locally.
 2. Download the custom interface: Follow the provided instructions to set up your computer in order to take part in the collective performance.
 3. Conceptualize your model: Think about a concept, narrative, or persona for your model.
 4. Adjust your custom model: Modify the custom model file to align with your chosen concept, narrative, or persona.
+Edit the exmaple.png in the canao folder and create your own visual.
 5. Test the model: Use the terminal interface to test your customized model.
 6. Collaborative tests: Get together with other groups to test the collective performance using the custom interface.
 Define an order for the models.
 7. Iterate and refine: Based on the performance test, return to step 4 to further adjust and improve your model.
 Iterate until the time is up.

+### Timeline

+14:00 – 14:15 15 min **Welcome**
+14:15 – 14:45 30 min **Input**
+14:45 – 15:15 30 min **Setup** (Step 1-2)
+15:15 – 15:45 30 min **Group Work** (Step 3-5)

+15:45 – 16:15 30 min **Collaborative Test** (Step 6)
+16:15 – 17:15 60 min **Group Work**, we start a collaborative test every 15 min (Step 7)
+17:15 – 17:30 15 min **Performance Preperation, Setup**

+18:15 – 18:30 15 min **Workshop Results**

+### Presentation

+What is fixed:
+- Each group has one computer that represents one concept and runs one LLM locally
+- The computers are chained and respond to each other

+What has to be defined:
+- Order of the chain
+- Are the concepts explained?
+If so, at what point?
+- Are the system prompts / concepts visually displayed at the presentation?
+-

 ## Install Ollama and configure a custom model